jmarquesOT/sentilo-docs-test/docs/api_docs/services/catalog/create_sensors.rst

    defined as static and set its location with the coordinates provided.
    If the element has several locations they should be informed separated by comma character.
--  If the attribute type and / or componentType values are ​​not configured in the catalog, the system will return a 400 error indicating that the parameters received are invalid .
+-  If the attribute type and / or componentType values are not configured in the catalog, the system will return a 400 error indicating that the parameters received are invalid .
 -  publicAccess param refers to the sensor’s visibility in the sensor’s